johnjcamilleri/johnjcamilleri.github.io/phd-thesis.md

 implementation as an embedded DSL in Haskell, the overall method of the translation into NTA, and all work on random testing using QuickCheck.
-3. The implemention of the _AnaCon_ tool, consultation on the design of the CNL, and all work related to the case studies.
+3. The implementation of the _AnaCon_ tool, consultation on the design of the CNL, and all work related to the case studies.
 4. The complete design of the CNL and its implementation in GF,